 This is the easiest way to check if your Windows PC is vulnerable to Spectre and Meltdown

-You’ll no doubt be aware of the Spectre and Meltdown processor bugs, as well as the many problems caused the patches pushed out to address them.
+You’ll no doubt be aware of the Spectre and Meltdown processor bugs, as well as the many problems caused by the patches pushed out to address them.

 Microsoft last week released a PowerShell script which lets you check if your PC is vulnerable to Meltdown or Spectre, but now Ashampoo has made a free tool available which makes checking for the problem as easy as clicking a button.